 Bowl season is right around the corner

 Conference USA won the Bowl Challenge Cup last year, winning four of their program’s six bowl games.
 The conference has eight bowl-eligible squads this season, with 6-6 FIU the only team who might have to sweat the selection process should the total of eligible teams exceed the total amount of slots.
-Regardless, it should be another busy bowl season for C-USA.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Regardless, it should be another busy bowl season for C-USA.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.